-- 1 cup sugar + 1 Tbls
+- 1 cup + 1 Tablespoon granulated sugar

-- 1 egg
+- 1 whole large egg

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 2 cups flour
+- 2 cups all-purpose flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

 - 2 cups fresh blueberries

-- ½ cup vanilla yogurt (or buttermilk)
+- 1/2 cup vanilla yogurt, (or buttermilk)

 - Pour batter into prepared pan.
 It will be a little sticky.
 If you get your hand damp, you can use them to evenly spread out the dough.
-Sprinkle the remaining 1 Tbls of sugar over the top of the batter.
+Sprinkle the remaining sugar over the top of the batter.